lunarc/lunarc_docs/docs/batch_system.md

 This is the Lunarc standard example and represents **recommended practise** for a basic serial job.
 You need to customise the file to suit your specific needs.
-The script is suitable for jobs consuming no more than 2000 MB of main memory.
+The script is suitable for jobs consuming no more than 3200 MB of main memory on Aurora.

 ```bash
 #!/bin/bash